Body Positive Mom E-Course

 In addition to changing your thoughts about food and your body, you learn to practice guilt-free styles of eating so that you feel confident when going out to eat ice cream with the kids and pizza night with the family.
 These proven effective guilt free styles of eating have also been associated with better body image and improved self-confidence.
 These eating styles include intuitive eating, mindful eating, health at every size and defining what normal eating means for you.

-You will receive a downloadable PDF copy of my Body Positive Mom 50 page workbook that includes multiple activities and proven skills to increase your body confidence, achieve food freedom and create a positive mindset.
+You will receive downloadable PDF copies of each Body Positive Mom worksheets that include multiple activities and proven skills to increase your body confidence, achieve food freedom and create a positive mindset.
 It also includes weekly planners to keep you on track with your goals and for you to see your progress.

-You will be able to listen along while I walk you through what each page of my Body Positive Mom workbook.
+You will be able to listen along while I walk you through what each cognitive behavioral therapy skill of my Body Positive Mom e-course.
 In the modules I give more encouragement and support with the activities.
-I will also provide further examples of the activities and skills while giving you insight into what an actual client of mine experienced while working through this course together!
+I will also provide further examples of the activities.
 Start, pause and listen to the modules at your own pace!

 Access to the Body Positive Mom Facebook group

 You will receive an invitation the Facebook support group with moms that have taken or currently taking my Body Positive Mom course.
 This is a supportive community of moms taking my course to ask questions, share ideas and give/receive support while practicing the skills from the course.
 I will be in there to give support, create content and provide encouragement.